EarthObservationSimulator/orbitpy/orbitpy/docs/user_json_desc.rst

 2. :code:`"@type":"customGrid"` option

 In this option the user supplies the grid points in a data file.
-The file has to be present in the user directory and the name can needs to be supplied in the :code:`covGridFn` key, value pair.
+If the :code:`covGridFileName` key, value pair is used, the file has to be present in the user directory.
+If the :code:`covGridFilePath` key, value pair is used, the entire path to the file needs to be supplied.

 Example: